This article was first published on 25 February 2019 and has been updated to provide additional information.

 All Singaporeans and Permanent Residents (PRs) are covered under MediShield Life from birth.
 This is regardless of any pre-existing conditions that they may have.

 However, you may want to consider buying a private integrated shield plan for your newborn as soon as you can.
-This not only provides them with coverage at higher-class wards in public and private hospitals, but also covers the bulk of the cost arising from medical treatments that is required in the hospital.
+This not only provides them with coverage at higher-class wards in public and private hospitals, but also covers the bulk of the cost arising from medical treatments that are required in the hospital.
+In our view, it’s the most important baby insurance policy that you need to buy for your newborn, as early as possible.

 At a young age, newborns are particularly vulnerable to falling sick as they have yet to build up their immunity system.
-At the same time, their young age would also mean that doctors may err on the side of caution when treating a baby, and may recommend for an overnight stay or two in the hospital for observation.
+Also, unlike adults who are able to express their discomfort, babies can’t communicate to us how they are feeling besides crying.
+So, at this young age, doctors may err on the side of caution when treating a baby and may recommend an overnight stay or two in the hospital for observation.

-Today, there are a total of seven insurers in Singapore which provides these private integrated shield plans that you can choose from.
+Today, there are a total of seven insurers in Singapore which provide these private integrated shield plans that you can choose from.

 Aviva: Aviva MyShield